elushnikova/what-you-doing/readme.md

 It is intended to be run at every half-hour mark by cron.

 ## Setup
+1. Clone the repository and change directory to it.

-1. Make sure that `run.sh` is executable.
+2. Make sure that `run.sh` is executable.
 Open this directory in terminal and run:

     ```sh
     chmod +x run.sh
     ```

-2. Test run `run.sh` by running:
+3. Test run `run.sh` by running:

     ```sh
     ./run.sh